-We have audited the financial statements of Louisiana State University School of Medicine in New Orleans Faculty Group Practice, a Louisiana non-profit corporation, d/b/a LSU Healthcare Network (LSUHN), and its blended component units LSU Billing, LLC and University Medical Group, LLC (UMG), collectively referred to as the Organization, and which comprise the statements of net position as of June 30, 2022 and 2021, and the related notes to the financial statements, which collectively comprise the Organization's basic financial statements as listed in the table of contents.
+We have audited the financial statements of Louisiana State University School of Medicine in New Orleans Faculty Group Practice, a Louisiana non-profit corporation, d/b/a LSU Healthcare Network (LSUHN), and its blended component units LSU Billing, LLC and University Medical Group, LLC (UMG), collectively referred to as the Organization, as of June 30, 2023 and 2022 and for the years then ended, and the related notes to the financial statements, which collectively comprise the Organization's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Organization as of June 30, 2022 and 2021, and the changes in net position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Organization as of June 30, 2023 and 2022, and the changes in net position and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.